 Building better outcomes for Arkansans and communities with Skills to Launch!

 Today’s youth need skills to help them survive and thrive in future economies.
 In 10 weeks, we get them ready with Skills to Launch new dreams and new careers.

 To compete in today’s workforce, Arkansas youths need Skills to Launch!

 An increasingly large percentage of high school graduates lack the technical and soft skills needed to be successful in today’s, much less tomorrow’s, job market.
-Skills to Launch is a 10-week intensive program, designed to provide skills training to youths 18-24 in a variety of interesting trades, such as roofing, advanced manufacturing, construction, coding, graphic design, welding—and more.
+Skills to Launch is a 10-week intensive program, designed to provide skills training to youths 18-24 in a variety of interesting trades, such as industrial maintenance, offset printing, construction, welding, roofing, HVAC—and more.

 Helping Arkansas youth will help our economy and our communities